Bus to Campus

 CSULB students and recent alumnus may purchase the Summer TAP Extension at a discounted student rate of $100.
 This option saves CSULB students $20 off the already reduced student pass rate and eliminates the 8-week TAP application process.
 The Summer TAP Extension provides unlimited rides on all Long Beach Transit buses from May 13 to August 16, 2019.
 Purchase your Summer TAP Extension today at the Cashiers windows in Brotman Hall (BH-148).

 *Students employed by CSULB Auxiliaries (49er Shops, ASI, etc.) over the summer and participating in the U-Pass TAP program are not eligible to have their TAP privileges reinstated, but are eligible to participate in the Summer TAP Extension.

 For additional questions about your account and U-Pass TAP eligibility, please contact the Cashiers Office at 562.985.8280.

 Coming to Campus from Los Angeles: Metropolitan Transit Authority (MTA)

 The MTA 577 Express comes directly to the campus, and the Metro Blue Line train comes to downtown Long Beach, where riders can transfer to a Long Beach Transit bus to complete their trip to campus.
 Plan your trip by calling 800.COMMUTE or by visiting www.metro.net.

 Coming to campus from Orange County: Orange County Transit Authority (OCTA)

-CSULB Metro Student Pass
+LA Metro Student Pass